vansantcode/nayornay/readme.md

 #  Nay or Nay: Insight through elimination.

 ## The Big Picture
-An initial objective matchup will be constructed based on location and other parameters
+- An initial objective matchup will be constructed based on location and other parameters.
     - Eliminate one objective every matchup
     - Some objectives may return to future matchups
 - A phase is comprised of several matchups
     - Complete enough matchups to review the phase out

-Returning users build a portfolio of insights -- and may store away knowledge along the way.
+Returning users build a portfolio of matchup insights.
+Store away knowledge for review along the way.

 ## Use Cases
 Platforms: